What Are Whales Doing With Wayfair

 - Piper Sandler has decided to maintain their Neutral rating on Wayfair, which currently sits at a price target of $55.

-- UBS has decided to maintain their Neutral rating on Wayfair, which currently sits at a price target of $50.
+- Barclays has decided to maintain their Underweight rating on Wayfair, which currently sits at a price target of $50.

-- Truist Securities has decided to maintain their Buy rating on Wayfair, which currently sits at a price target of $120.
+- Morgan Stanley has decided to maintain their Underweight rating on Wayfair, which currently sits at a price target of $65.

 Options are a riskier asset compared to just trading the stock, but they have higher profit potential.
 Serious options traders manage this risk by educating themselves daily, scaling in and out of trades, following more than one indicator, and following the markets closely.